H. H. Tilbrook: Legacy

 As well as leaving behind his photographs, which provide a detailed insight into life in the late 19th century in South Australia, Tilbrook's main contribution was the founding of his newspaper, the Northern Argus.
 It stayed in the Tilbrook family until 1996 when it was bought out by Rural Press.
-It continues to provide daily news for the people of Clare and the surrounding region.
-As of 2015, its historic archives are kept by the Clare History Group.
+It continued to provide news for the people of Clare and the surrounding region until 2020.
+As of 2025, its historic archives are kept by the Clare History Group.